gobblejs/gobble/README.md

 **the last build tool you'll ever need**

 Gobble an experimental, work-in-progress, so-far-completely-unusable general-purpose build tool.
-Basically I'm just squatting on the name But watch this space.
+Basically I'm just squatting on the name.
+But watch this space.

 # Why another build tool?